alma4rebi/swift-programming-language/book/Types.md

-In both cases, the constant `someDictionary`{.code-voice} is declared as a dictionary with strings as keys and integers as values.
+In both cases, the constant `someDictionary` is declared as a dictionary with strings as keys and integers as values.

-The values of a dictionary can be accessed through subscripting by specifying the corresponding key in square brackets: `someDictionary["Alex"]`{.code-voice} refers to the value associated with the key `"Alex"`{.code-voice}.
+The values of a dictionary can be accessed through subscripting by specifying the corresponding key in square brackets: `someDictionary["Alex"]` refers to the value associated with the key `"Alex"`.
 The subscript returns an optional value of the dictionary’s value type.
-If the specified key isn’t contained in the dictionary, the subscript returns `nil`{.code-voice}.
+If the specified key isn’t contained in the dictionary, the subscript returns `nil`.

-The key type of a dictionary must conform to the Swift standard library `Hashable`{.code-voice} protocol.
+The key type of a dictionary must conform to the Swift standard library `Hashable` protocol.

-For a detailed discussion of the Swift standard library `Dictionary`{.code-voice} type, see [Dictionaries](CollectionTypes.md#TP40016643-CH8-ID113).
+For a detailed discussion of the Swift standard library `Dictionary` type, see [Dictionaries](CollectionTypes.md#TP40016643-CH8-ID113).